amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

 ### Efak Correlation

 The first approach to EDA is to review historical exports against Chulwalar's planned exports.
-This correlation will validate the prime minister's planning committee estimates for previous years, identify gaps in planning efforts, and will help us to better forecast 2014 exports.
+This correlation will validate the Prime Minister's planning committee estimates for previous years, identify gaps in planning efforts, and will help us to better forecast 2014 exports.
 This will essentially provide a baseline by which we may measure our own estimate accuracy.